NRFlood/school_district_analysis-/README.md

 ## School District Analysis Results

 By using Pandas I was able to generate a new data frame that would allow me to rerun the math and reading scores for Thomas High School, without the 9th grade scores included.
-This in turn impacted the average math and reading scores for the district overall as well as the scores for the various categories that Thomas High School is apart of (School type, School size, School spending).
+This in turn impacted the average math and reading scores for the district overall as well as the scores for the various categories that Thomas High School is a part of (School type, School size, School spending).

 **How is the district summary affected?**